How to Prepare Images for Fine Art Printing

 Tip #3 - Colour Spacing

 A common debate amongst photographers is whether to use Adobe RGB98 or sRGB for colour spacing - some photographers favour sRGB; others swear by Adobe RGB.
-Regardless of this, we can all agree on one thing: you need to make sure you’re using the best colours possible to really make your photos shine and look their best when printed.
+Regardless of this, we can all agree on one thing: you need to make sure your photos look their best when printed.
 Whether photography is your full-time job or a side hustle, ensuring quality should be the number one priority.

 Tip #4 - Checking the image